patricktemple/Bedrock/README.md

 ```

 ## Formatting
-Run `fourmat` to autoformat the Python code.
+Run `fourmat fix` to autoformat the Python code.

 ## Deploy
 This runs on Elastic Beanstalk.
 You'll need to have your environment configured